 The fresh water system consists of a potable water tank, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is located in the forward storage compartment.
+The pump is equipped with an automatic pressure switch and is located uder the sink in the head compartment on the C 280, S 280 and C 310 and in the bow floor storage compartment on the ST 310.
 An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located on the starboard side of the swim platform.
+The tank is filled through a labeled deck fill located on the gunwale.